 Skip Logic, also known as survey routing or branching, allows you to influence the way a respondent progresses through your online survey, depending on their answer to particular questions.
-This allows you to hide pages that are not relevant to a particular respondent, or exclude respondents from the rest of the survey if they do not qualify (for example if they live outside the target area).
+This allows you to hide pages that aren't relevant to a particular respondent, or exclude respondents from the rest of the survey if they don't qualify (for example if they live outside the target area).

 To do this, you'll need to apply Skip Logic rules to certain pages.
 These take effect when the page is submitted, and determine the next page the user will see.
 There are two types of Skip Logic you can apply to a page: conditional or unconditional.

 - Conditional rules take the respondent to different destination pages based on how they answer a question on the current page.
-These rules are useful for hiding pages that don't apply.
+These rules are useful for hiding pages that don't apply to the respondent.

 - Unconditional rules will always take the respondent to the same destination page regardless of their answers on the current page.
-These rules are useful for making branches converge again, so that everyone ends up on the same page at the end of the survey.
+These rules are useful for making different branches of the survey join together again, so that everyone ends up on the same page at the end.

 There is an example survey in our demo site that demonstrates Skip Logic - check it out here.

-In Citizen Space, Skip Logic is designed to be Page Based, meaning that the respondent will not be routed to the desired question until they click through to the next page.
+In Citizen Space, Skip Logic is designed to be Page Based, meaning that the respondent will not be routed to the next question until they click through to the next page.

 Before you add Skip Logic to your survey, you should:

-- Plan your survey: set out all the routes, and identify where you need conditional and unconditional rules - draw a flow diagram if necessary.
-Note that Skip Logic can only be used in Linear Surveys, and that all rules must direct respondents forward in the survey.
+Plan your survey: set out all the routes, and identify where you need conditional and unconditional rules.
+Drawing a flow diagram is often helpful.
+It's important to note that Skip Logic can only be used in linear surveys, and all rules must direct respondents forward in the survey.

 More info: How do I design a survey with Skip Logic?

-More info: What is the difference between a linear and non-linear consultation?
+More info: What is the difference between a linear and non-linear survey?

 More info: Which question types can be used for conditional skip logic?

-- Build your survey as usual: You can edit your survey after you've set up your Skip Logic rules, but we'd really recommend that you get all the content straight beforehand, as changes made afterwards might have an impact on the routes. .
+Build your survey as usual: You can edit your survey after you've set up your Skip Logic rules, but we really recommend that you get all the content finalised beforehand, as changes made afterwards might have an impact on the routes.

 More info: How do I create an online survey?